ZexinLi0w0/acamedic-page/content/home/featured.md

 ---
 # An instance of the Featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-active: false
+active: true
 widget: featured

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 30

-title: Featured Publications
+title: Selected Publications
 subtitle: ""

 content: